How to stream all Home Assistant events to Azure?

 Create SAS policy for Azure Event Hub

 SAS policy will be used by the Home Assistant.
-Send privilege is enough because Home Assistant doesn't need to read or manage Event Hub instance.
+Send privilege is enough because Home Assistant doesn't need to read or manage the Event Hub instance.

 az eventhubs eventhub authorization-rule create --name "homeassistant" --eventhub-name "homeassistant" --namespace-name "hadata" --resource-group "rg-schema" --rights "Send"